 Avoid using your oven to cook meals, as this can make the home hotter

-- On hot days, the last thing you want is more heat in your apartment.
-This may mean staying out of the kitchen.
+- On hot days, the last thing you want is more heat in your home.
 Using ovens and stoves to cook meals raises the temperature in your home.

 - If possible, do most of your cooking at night when the air is cooler.

 - Note: Barbecues of any type are not to be used on balconies.